Just Another Reason to Abolish ICE and CBP - Discourse Blog

 U.S. Immigration and Customs Enforcement and Customs and Border Protection, the two Homeland Security agencies best known for their mistreatment of the immigrants they arrest, detain, and deport, know no limits to their abuse.
 But a new report from the U.S. Government Accountability Office illustrates the kind of “mistakes” ICE and CBP are willing to make in their quest to attack and deport migrants—and show another reason why these agencies should cease to exist.

-Published on Tuesday, the report on the GOA’s analysis of available ICE data show that ICE and CBP “took enforcement actions against” hundreds of “potential” U.S. citizens.
+Published on Tuesday, the report on the GAO’s analysis of available ICE data show that ICE and CBP “took enforcement actions against” hundreds of “potential” U.S. citizens.

 According to the data, beginning in 2015 and through March 2020, ICE arrested 674 people, put 121 people in detention, and deported 70 people who fall under this classification.